hxj5/xcltk/preprocess/README.md

-## XClone Preprocessing
+# XClone Preprocessing

-XClone takes three matrices of haploblocks as input: allele-specific AD and DP matrices and the other is the total read depth matrix of the blocks for each cell.
-XClone preprocessing pipeline is aimed to generate the three matrices from SAM/BAM/CRAM files.
-It includes several steps described below.
+[XClone][XClone repo] is a statistical method that integrates expression levels (RDR signals) and allelic balance (BAF signals) to detect haplotype-aware CNVs and reconstruct tumour clonal substructure from scRNA-seq data.
+It takes three matrices as input: allele-specific AD and DP matrices (BAF signals) and the total read depth matrix (RDR signals).

+This preprocessing pipeline is aimed to generate the three matrices from SAM/BAM/CRAM files.
+It supports data from multiple single-cell sequencing platforms, including 10x scRNA-seq and SMART-seq.

+## Dependencies

+We have wrapped the preprocessing pipeline into a github repo [xcltk][xcltk repo]
-To use the pipeline, the Github repo should be cloned firstly.
+To use the pipeline, the repo should be cloned firstly.

 ```shell
 git clone https://github.com/hxj5/xcltk.git
 ```

+You can find the scripts and data for preprocessing in the directory [xcltk/preprocess][preprocess dir].

+In addition, the pipeline dependends on the below softwares and files.

-### Dependencies
+### Softwares

-**Softwares**

-All tools below should be added to system search path.
+All tools below, after being installed, should be added to system search path (i.e., the system variable PATH).

 - [bcftools](https://github.com/samtools/bcftools)
 - [bgzip or htslib](https://github.com/samtools/htslib)